-First, File an Extension
+File an Extension

-Look for deductions you might have missed or miscalculations you might have made.
-Consult a tax professional now if you didn't do so before—you might be eligible for a tax credit or deduction that you're not even aware of.
-The idea is to reduce your preliminary tax debt if at all possible.
+Look for deductions that you might have missed or any miscalculations you might have made.
+Consult a tax professional or use trusted tax software if you haven't done so already.
+You might be eligible for a tax credit or a deduction that you overlooked because you didn't even know it existed.

-Be Sure to Meet the Deadline
+Meet the Deadline for the Extension

 The Electronic Federal Tax Payment System

-The Electronic Federal Tax Payment System, EFTPS for short, is a web service operated by the Treasury Department for processing federal tax payments.
-You must set up a profile and enter your bank account information, but then you can make payments for various tax matters including extension payments, estimated taxes, or even tax balances for previous years.
+The Electronic Federal Tax Payment System (EFTPS) is a web service operated by the U.S. Treasury Department for processing federal tax payments.
+You must set up a profile account with your bank account information.
+But you can then make payments for various tax obligations, including extension payments, estimated taxes, or even tax balances for previous years.